Clemapfel/Mousetrap.jl/docs/src/manual/05_event_handling.md

 Using our newly gained knowledge about focus, we'll create our first event controller: `FocusEventController`.
 This controller reacts to a widget gaining or loosing input focus.

 After creating an event controller, it will not yet react to any events.
 We need to **add the controller to a widget**.
-For this chapter, we will assume that this widget is the top-level window, called `window` in the code snippet in this chapter.
+For this chapter, we will assume that this widget is the top-level window, called `window` in the code snippets in this chapter.

 We create and connect a `FocusEventController` like so: